Environmental Pollution in Bangkok.Monitoring Pollution Levels. Greenery and trees become obligatory around property developments.

 Greenery around Property Developments

-2) Certainly we consider the benefit to the overall environment of planting trees.
+Certainly one has to consider the benefit to the overall environment of planting trees.
 Even more important is the benefit to children.
-We have the opinion that a lot of present problems (behavioral, obesity) of youngsters are related to being overly constrained when living in a city environment.
-As such, any trees planted, should be part of a 'playground' setting, where children can play and run around.
+We think that a lot of present problems (behavioral, obesity) of youngsters are related to being overly constrained when living in a city environment.
+As such, trees planted should be part of a 'playground' setting, where children can play and run around.

 Benjakitti Park in Central Bangkok